EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.spec.md

 ### astro.spec.is_rrlyr_sdss_colors

 Is RR Lyr star candidate based on SDSS colors Package: astro.spec Description: Select RR Lyr star candidates based on their SDSS magnitudes in the u, g, and r-bands.
+Based on